 Additionally, the bill amends the heading of Section 2204.103 to clarify that while jurisdiction may be ceded to the United States, the state retains the authority to execute legal processes.
-It also provides protections for state agencies and political subdivisions from liability for actions occurring on land where concurrent jurisdiction is established.
-The bill is set to take effect immediately upon receiving a two-thirds vote from both houses or on September 1, 2025, if that vote is not achieved.
+The bill also includes provisions that protect state agencies and political subdivisions from liability for actions occurring on land where concurrent jurisdiction is established.
+The act is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if such a vote is not achieved.

 Statutes affected: Introduced: Government Code 2204.103 (Government Code 2204)